-Sit back, close your eyes, and imagine a world where you are no longer plagued with blackheads.
-A world where you can eat a poppy seed muffin without imagining yourself taking a bite out of your own face.
-Nothing but clear skin as far as the eye can see… Got it?
-Good.
-Now wake the #*&% up!
-That dream only comes true for a very select, very despised, few.
-I, for one, am a dude in his early 30s who still, by some cruel trick of reality, has to deal with how to get rid of blackheads on a semi-regular basis.
-Lucky me.
-But hey, at least I’m in good company.
-I’d like to think you are, too.
+Sit back, close your eyes, and imagine a world where you can eat a poppy seed muffin without imagining yourself taking a bite out of your own face.
+Blackheads are a plague ‘pon the world, I tell you.
+It’s unfortunately something I struggle with on the daily.
+If you’re affected by them also, don’t worry.
 I am, after all, trying to help you.
 And after dealing with this nightmare for nigh on two decades, I’m confident I can do just that.

 There are of course, some professional help options and natural remedies too.